-Develops sectoral analyses in support of a transition to a green economy

-Training on methodologies and tools for green economy assessments (April 2014).
+Develops sectoral analyses in support of a transition to a green economy Training on methodologies and tools for green economy assessments (April 2014).
+Batumi Initiative on Green Economy (BIG-E): Actions by Ukraine (2017).
+Inter-ministerial consultation meetings and validation of results of the green economy policy analysis with simulation modeling (December 2014 - December 2016).
 Recommendation for the establishment of an inter-ministerial working group on green economy (2014).

-Development of policy briefs with

-green economy simulation analyses

-for the energy and agriculture sector in

-Ukraine (Forthcoming March 2017).

-Develops national Green Growth Indicators

-Three workshops on developing green growth indicators in Ukraine (June 2014, September and December 2015).

-An indicators-based report on Green Transformation in Ukraine (English and Russian, November 2016).

-Strengthens access to finance for green growth investments

-Review of selected environmental credit lines managed by Ukreximbank (Forthcoming 2017).

-Improves transparency and reforms for energy subsidies

-National workshop on energy subsidies in Ukraine (April 2016).

-A survey of energy subsidies in Ukraine (Forthcoming 2017).

-Reforms the legislative and institutional frameworks for the SEA and EIA

-Law on Strategic Environment Assessment prepared.
+Ukrainian journalists learnt about the theoretical basis to a Green Economy in a national media workshop and had a hands-on opportunity to meet pioneers leading the transition from Ukraine and question high-level decision-makers.
+(November 2017) Develops national Green Gr rowth Indicators Series of workshops on developing green growth indicators in Ukraine (June 2014 , September and December 2015).
+An indicators-based report on Green Transformation in Ukraine (English and Russian).
+Strengthens access to finance for g reen growth investments Review of selected environmental credit lines manage d by Ukreximbank (Forthcoming 2017).
+Improves transparency and reform ns for energy subsidies National workshop on energy subsidies in Ukraine (April 2016).
+Survey of energy subsidies in Ukraine (Ukranian).
+Improves market incentives for r greener products Series of workshops on economic instruments for managing environmentally harmful products (2014 - 2015).
+Economic instruments for managing environmentally harmful products in Ukraine (English).
+Reinforces efforts for greening Small an nd Medium-sized Enterprises Series of workshops on promoting better environmental performance of SMEs (2014- 2015).
+Promoting better environmental performance of SMEs in Ukraine (English).
+Launch of policy and regulatory reform to green SMEs.
+Pilot project on SME greening in Ukraine.
+Reforms the legislative and institutional fra ameworks for the SEA and EIA Law on Strategic Environment Assessment prepared.
+Law on EIA adopted.

+Law on SEA re-submitted (after Presidential veto) to the Parliament.